- Last Date to File ITR for FY 2022-23 (AY 2023-24) - Income Tax Return Due Date

 The benefit under this section will be available to the authors.
 The lower of the following will be deducted as income tax deduction:

 Rs 3 Lakh

 The actual amount received as royalty

 Who is eligible for tax deduction under section 80QQB?

-Authors of India who are earning royalty income are benefited under section 80QQB.
-There are two major conditions that must be satisfied to be eligible for this tax deduction.
+Authors of India who are earning royalty or copyright income are eligible to claim deduction under section 80QQB.
+There are certain conditions that must be satisfied to be eligible for this tax deduction.
 They are: